 The book began during ethnographic fieldwork I conducted while a doctoral student at the University of California, Berkeley.
 For that research, I received support from the National Science Foundation, the American Council of Learned Societies, the Andrew W. Mellon Foundation, and the University of California.
 In 2014 I completed a two-year Andrew W. Mellon Postdoctoral Fellow at the Center for the Humanities of the University of Wisconsin, Madison, where I remain a Honorary Fellow in the Department of Anthropology.

 My teaching — at the University of California, Berkeley, and the University of Wisconsin, Madison — has focused on the anthropology of media/new media and science and technology studies.

-[Last updated May 2016]
+[Last updated October 2017]